J0123456789/resume/README.md

 - Creating an API using Azure Functions with an HTTP trigger written in Python.

-- Test the Python code and Azure Function
+- Test the Python code and Azure Function.

-- Using Source control
+- Use Source control.

-- Create CI/CD Pipeline for both the backend and frontend
+- Create CI/CD Pipeline for both the backend and frontend.

 The tools I used for this were:
 - VSCode
 - Python
 - HTML/CSS
+- GitHub